Last Updated on: 26 Feb 2026

 Tata Safari Colours

-The Tata Safari is available in 7 exterior hues, including Black / Cosmic Gold (dual Tone), Black / Galactic Sapphire (dual Tone), Black / Stardust Ash (dual Tone), Black / Stellar Frost (dual Tone), Black / Supernova Copper (dual Tone), Daytona Grey, Frost White, Lunar Slate, Matte Stealth Black, Oberon Black, Pure Grey, Royal Blue, Supernova Copper.
+The Tata Safari is available in 7 colours, including Black / Cosmic Gold (dual Tone), Black / Galactic Sapphire (dual Tone), Black / Stardust Ash (dual Tone), Black / Stellar Frost (dual Tone), Black / Supernova Copper (dual Tone), Daytona Grey, Frost White, Lunar Slate, Matte Stealth Black, Oberon Black, Pure Grey, Royal Blue, Supernova Copper.

 Inside, all variants except the Stealth and #Dark models come with dual-tone themes, the hues of which depend on the chosen variant.
 The Stealth and Dark variants are offered with an all-black cabin theme to give them a sportier appearance.